Shevabey/shevabeyrahman/README.md

 Here, you'll find a variety of recent projects I've worked on, from simple web applications to more complex projects.
 Each project comes with a brief description, technologies used, and a direct link to the GitHub repository or online demo if available.

-I use a variety of technologies in building my projects, including HTML, CSS, JavaScript, and various frameworks such as React.js and Vue.js for the front-end.
-I also have experience in using development tools such as Git for version control.
+I use a variety of technologies in building my projects, including HTML, CSS, JavaScript, and various frameworks such as React.js and Scss for the front-end.
+I also have experience using development tools like Git for version control.

-If you are interested in collaborating or have questions about my projects, please feel free to contact me.
+If you are interested in collaborating or have any questions about my projects, please feel free to contact me.
 I enjoy getting to know new people and discussing interesting collaboration opportunities.

 Thank you for visiting my web portfolio!